Hero Image

 With increasing clarity, I see students’ attitudes toward the Bible as the watershed issue of their life.
 Are they deeply persuaded that the Bible is completely true?
 Do they love the process of discovering the meaning of Scripture?
 Does it thrill them daily to mine the gold of God’s mind revealed there?
 Do they instinctively transpose what they see into a passion to obey and share?
 Do they have unbending courage to stand for biblical truth, though the entire culture stands against them?

 This priority of Scripture led me in the last five years to write three books that I regard as legacy books.
 That is, they attempt to summarize a lifetime of thinking about why I trust the Bible as completely true (A Peculiar Glory), how it is to be read supernaturally (Reading the Bible Supernaturally), and how it is to be preached (Expository Exultation).
-If I were delivering a foundational message for Bethlehem College & Seminary today, the stress on our being Bible-based and Bible-saturated in all we teach would be even stronger.
+If I were delivering a foundational message for Bethlehem College and Seminary today, the stress on our being Bible-based and Bible-saturated in all we teach would be even stronger.

 Christian Hedonism